dweissner/dweissner.github.io/_posts/2021-02-14-Pricing-Washi.md

 tags:
 category: econ
 ---
+<sub><sup>This is intended to be a casual pondering of consumer psychology through reflecting on my own experience.</sup></sub>

-One of my least graceful decisions of 2020 was purchasing a fifty-count package of white paper for fifty five dollars.
+One of my least graceful decisions of 2020 was purchasing a fifty-count package of white paper for seventy-five dollars.
 To put this in perspective, a five-hundred pack of white paper currently sells on Amazon, Target and Bestbuy for under ten dollars total.
 Washi paper itself sells for under twenty on Amazon.
 As someone with a well-earned reputation for buying only what I need and for taking great care to evaluate value on the basis of quality and price, this was way out of step for me.

 But there I was exiting the store with a stupid grin on my face making my descent down the stairwell even waving goodbye to the store owner.
 It wasn't until I got home and my boyfriend picked up my receipt looking at me in pure astonishment when I realized, what had I done?
 Was there a drug lurking in the air the shop luring open my wallet while muting my brain?